Blendify/blender-manual/blender_docs/manual/advanced/command_line/render.rst

 .. code-block:: sh

-   blender -b file.blend -E BLENDER_RENDER -s 10 -e 500 -t 2 -a
+   blender -b file.blend -E CYCLES -s 10 -e 500 -t 2 -a

-``-E BLENDER_RENDER``
+``-E CYCLES``
-   Use the "Blender Render" engine.
+   Use the "Cycles Render" engine.
    For a list of available render engines, run ``blender -E help``.
 ``-s 10 -e 500``
    Set the start frame to ``10`` and the end frame to ``500``.